Free Detox Centers

 How Can I Get Coverage for Detox Services?

-If you cannot find easy access to a free center, you will find that many types of insurance cover the cost of addiction treatment and rehab.
+If you cannot find easy access to a free center, you can look into insurance coverage options.
+Many types of insurance cover the cost of addiction treatment and rehab.

 Insurance

-The Affordable Care Act made it mandatory that insurance policies issued under the state health exchanges and through Medicaid programs under the ACA expansion provide coverage for addiction treatment.5
+The Affordable Care Act made it mandatory that insurance policies issued under the state health exchanges and through Medicaid programs under the ACA expansion provide coverage for addiction treatment.

 You can use Healthcare.gov to find insurance plans that fit in your financial budget and qualify for subsidies to lower your monthly premium costs.